The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 chmod : Change File Permissions

-The command chmod (change mode) can change the permissions and special permissions of files and directories.
-Only the owner of the file and "root" have the right to change its permissions. chmod accepts "Numeric mode" and "Symbolic mode".
+The chmod command (change mode) can change file and directory permissions and special permissions.
+Only the file owner and "root" have the right to modify its permissions.

 ^ back on top ^

-If you log in with a regular user account to create a file, most Linux distributions have the default file permissions as "rw-rw-r--" (other has no write permissions); if you create a file for Superuser The file limit of the file will be a little more, and its file permission is "rw- r-- r--" (group and other have no write permission).
-The command umask can change the default permissions for creating files or directories.
+When a file is created by a regular user, most Linux distributions default the file permissions to "rw- rw- r--" (others have no write permission); if the file is created by Superuser, the file permissions will be more restricted, set to "rw- r-- r--" (group and others have no write permission).
+The umask command can change the default permissions for creating files or directories.

 0002